awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 **To run the CloudWatch agent as a different user on an on\-premises server running Linux**

 1. Download and install a new CloudWatch agent package\.
-For more information, see [Download the CloudWatch Agent Package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.
+For more information, see [Download the CloudWatch agent package](download-cloudwatch-agent-commandline.md#download-CloudWatch-Agent-on-EC2-Instance-commandline-first)\.

 1. Create a new Linux user or use the default user named `cwagent` that the RPM or DEB file created\.

 1. Store the credentials of this user to a path that the user can access, such as `/home/username/.aws/credentials`\.

 1. Set the value of the `shared_credential_file` parameter in `common-config.toml` to the pathname of the credential file\.
-For more information, see [\(Optional\) Modify the Common Configuration for Proxy or Region Information](install-CloudWatch-Agent-commandline-fleet.md#CloudWatch-Agent-profile-instance-first)\.
+For more information, see [\(Optional\) Modify the common configuration for proxy or Region information](install-CloudWatch-Agent-commandline-fleet.md#CloudWatch-Agent-profile-instance-first)\.

 1. In the CloudWatch agent configuration file, add the following line in the `agent` section: